NeuroPyPlanner/NeuroPy/README.md

     - `/` Shows the user their profile data.
     - `/edit/` Allows the user to edit their profile
 - `/profile/todo/ Links to the following routes:
-    - `/schedule/` Allows the user to view their schedule
+    - `/calendar/` Allows the user to view their schedule
+    - `/schedule/` Shows the user's to-do list ordered by priority and difficulty
     - `/[todo_id]/edit/` Allows the user to edit their to-do items
     - `/[todo_id]/` Detail view for an individula to-do item
     - `/add/` Allows the user to create a new to-do item